Bramsmodel/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 # BRAMS 6.0 - INSTALL GUIDE

 Before You install the model BRAMS-6.0  You must have the prerequisites installed.
-See the document  [BRAMS_6.0_-_INSTALL_PREREQUISITES](http://ftp.cptec.inpe.br/pesquisa/bramsrd/BRAMS-6.0/docs/BRAMS_6.0_-_INSTALL_PREREQUISITES.html) (extension md or html) to see how to install the requisites.
+See the document  [BRAMS_6.0_-_INSTALL_PREREQUISITES](http://ftp.cptec.inpe.br/pesquisa/bramsrd/BRAMS-6.0/docs/BRAMS_6.0_-_INSTALL_PREREQUISITES.html) (extension md or html) to see how to install the requisites. **Even You believe the system are ready, please, read the prerequisites document.**

 1. Building PATHS and linking compilers.